Tentaculita

-Tentaculita is an extinct class of uncertain placement ranging from the Early Ordovician to the Middle Jurassic.
+Tentaculita is an extinct class of lophophorates ranging from the Early Ordovician to the Middle Jurassic.
 They were suspension feeders with a near worldwide distribution.
 For a more thorough discussion, see Tentaculites.

-The presence of perforate septa and "septal necks" has been used to argue for a cephalopod affinity, whereas the shell microstructure, notably the presence of punctae, points to a brachiopod relationship.
+The presence of perforate septa and "septal necks" has been used to argue for a cephalopod affinity, whereas the shell microstructure, notably the presence of punctae, points to a brachiopod relationship, and preserved musculature suggests a relationship with bryozoans.